|Faculty of Arts & Science

-NOTE: Students “On Academic Probation” may take no more than five courses in each of the Fall and Winter terms.
+NOTE: Students “On Academic Probation” may take no more than five courses in each of the Fall and Winter Sessions.

 Grades Review Procedure

-The Faculty of Arts & Science implements the Grading Regulations, reviews course grades submitted by Departments and assigns the official course grades, which are communicated to the students by the Faculty Registrar.
+The Faculty of Arts & Science implements the Grading Regulations, reviews course grades submitted by Departments and posts the official grades.
+Official grades are communicated to the students via the Student Web Service.

-Each Chair is responsible for receiving grades submitted by instructors.
-The Chair may ask for clarification of any anomalous results or distributions, or disparity between sections of the same courses.
-Both the Chair and the Dean have the right, in consultation with the instructor of the course, to adjust marks where there is an obvious and unexplained discrepancy between the marks submitted and the perceived standards of the Faculty.
+Each Department has an appointed faculty member (e.g. a Chair, Program Director, Vice Principal) who is responsible for reviewing grades submitted by instructors.
+This appointed faculty member may ask for clarification of any anomalous results or distributions, or disparity between sections of the same courses.
+Both the appointed faculty member and the Dean have the right, in consultation with the instructor of the course, to adjust marks where there is an obvious and unexplained discrepancy between the marks submitted and the perceived standards of the Faculty.
 Final marks are official, and may be communicated to the students only after the review procedure has taken place.
 Grades, as an expression of the instructor’s best judgment of each student’s overall performance, will not be determined by any system of quotas.

 Students are responsible for observing sessional dates, course prerequisites, and exclusions, satisfying the degree requirements and following the rules and regulations in the Calendar and the Registration Instructions.
 Failure to follow regulations, requirements and deadlines may result in academic and/or financial consequences or penalties, and failure to inform oneself about these will not be accepted as sufficient excuse to avoid these consequences.
 Students should always consult their College Registrar immediately for guidance if anything happens that interferes with continuing or completing their courses, or that appears to be contrary to rules, regulations and deadlines.